Preemie Quilts

 - Minimum size: 16" x 16"

-- Quilts do not need to be square – any size within that range is perfect.
+- Quilts do not need to be square — any shape within this range is great.

 ✂️ How to Make Your Quilt: